 Our ambitious agenda for our local communities presents an exciting opportunity for the leadership of adults and children's services across in the Bay area.
-Our population size aligned with our challenges and agenda for substantial change and improvement, warrant focused leadership in the roles of the Director of Children's Services (DCS) and the Director of Adult Social Services (DASS) for the Bay Council working across well developed local partnerships with a focus on developing a deep trusting and caring relationship with our local communities.
+Our population size aligned with our challenges and agenda for substantial change and improvement, warrant focused leadership in the roles of the DCS and the DASS for the Bay Council working across well developed local partnerships with a focus on developing a deep trusting and caring relationship with our local communities.